warnotte/NoobSynth3/README.md

   - Voices selector controls polyphony.
   - Avoid rapidly switching voice counts while the engine is running.
   - Sequencer can Run/Stop and is useful for live tweaking.
+- Module Library:
+  - Click a module chip to add it.
+  - Use New Rack to clear all modules.
+  - Remove modules from their header.
+  - Control IO and Main Out are limited to one instance.

 ## Presets